Physical Examination Veterinary Hospital

 The examination involves looking the animal over from head-to-toe, feeling for bumps and lumps both inside and outside the body; checking ears with an otoscope to see down in the canal; checking eyes with an ophthalmoscope; checking for tooth or gum disease, and listening to the heart and lungs for any sign of illness.

 A comprehensive examination entails that one of our veterinarians inspects your pet from head to tail.
 The doctor will check the status of the eyes, ears, skin, and limbs, feel for any lumps or bumps, examine the mouth to make sure that there is no tooth or gum disease present, and use a stethoscope to listen for any abnormalities of the heart or lungs.
 In some cases, the possible presence of eye or ear problems may warrant scrutiny with an ophthalmoscope or otoscope, respectively.
 Also, the doctor will observe the animal’s general condition and manner of behavior, including your pet’s awareness of his or her surroundings, and his or her patterns of breathing and walking, as these observations can give clues to the health of your pet.
-Physical exams are variable in length; depending on the nature of any issues identified, and the animal’s overall health, they may take only a few minutes, or far longer.
+Physical exams are variable in length; depending on the nature of any issues identified, and the animal’s overall health, they can take only a few minutes, or far longer.